melihkn/Computer-Vision/README.md

 ### 2. `ucml_code.ipynb`
 - Contains code for a classification task using deep learning.
-- Implements model training and evaluation procedures.
+- Uses DenseNet for training.
-- Uses standard machine learning libraries for data handling and processing.
+- Includes preprocessing, model architecture, training, and evaluation steps.

 ## Requirements
 To run the notebooks, install the required dependencies: